-Some of the temperature and frost variables (MAT: mean annual temperature, EMT: extreme minimum temperature, DD0: degree days below 0C, DD5: degree days above 5C, bFFP: begin frost-free period, FFP: frost free period, eFFP: end frost free period, labels in Figure 1A) had the highest loadings for PC1 (Supplementary Figure S8).
-Almost all of the SNPs in the Multi cluster (90%) and 19% of SNPs in the freezing cluster were outliers along this axis (Supplementary Figure 9, less than 2% of candidate SNPs in the other clusters were outliers).
+Next, we evaluated whether interpretation of selective environment based on PCs was consistent with that based on associations with environments.
+Some of the temperature and frost variables (MAT: mean annual temperature, EMT: extreme minimum temperature, DD0: degree days below 0C, DD5: degree days above 5C, bFFP: begin frost-free period, FFP: frost free period, eFFP: end frost free period, labels in Figure 1A) had the highest loadings for PC1 (Supplementary Figure S9).
+Almost all of the SNPs in the Multi group (90%) and 19% of SNPs in the Freezing group were outliers along this axis (Supplementary Figure 10, less than 2% of candidate SNPs in the other groups were outliers).
 For PC1, interpretation of the selective environment (e.g., MAT, DD0, FFP, eFFP, DD5) is somewhat consistent with the co-association network analysis (both Multi SNPs and Freezing SNPs show associations with all these variables, Figure 1B).
-However, the Multi SNPs and Freezing SNPs had strong associations with other variables (e.g., Multi SNPs showed strong associations with Latitude and Freezing SNPs showed strong associations with Longitude, Figure 1B) that did not load strongly onto this axis, and would have been missed in an interpretation based on associations with principal components.
+However, the Multi SNPs and Freezing SNPs had strong associations with other variables (e.g., Multi SNPs showed strong associations with Latitude and Freezing SNPs showed strong associations with longitude, Figure 1B) that did not load strongly onto this axis, and would have been missed in an interpretation based on associations with principal components.

-For PC2, many precipitation and aridity variables loaded strongly onto this axis, including mean annual precipitation, annual heat:moisture index, climate moisture deficit, and precipitation as snow (Supplementary Figure 8).
-However, few top candidate loci were outliers along this PC axis: only 13% of Freezing SNPs, 10% of Aridity SNPs, and less than 3% of Multi or Geography SNPs were outliers (Supplementary Figure 9).
+Many precipitation and aridity variables loaded strongly onto PC2, including mean annual precipitation, annual heat:moisture index, climate moisture deficit, and precipitation as snow (Supplementary Figure 9).
+However, few top candidate SNPs were outliers along this PC axis: only 13% of Freezing SNPs, 10% of Aridity SNPs, and less than 3% of Multi or Geography SNPs were outliers (Supplementary Figure 10).

 For PC3, latitude, elevation, and two frost variables (beginning frost-free period and frost-free period) had the highest loadings (Supplementary Figure 9).
 The majority (78%) of the Aridity SNPs were outliers in PC3 (Supplementary Figure 10).
 Based on the PC association, this would lead one to conclude that the Aridity SNPs show associations with latitude, elevation, and frost-free period.
-While the Aridity SNPs do have high associations with latitude (5th row in Figure 1B), they show very low associations with the beginning of frost-free period, elevation, and frost-free period (3rd, 4th, and last row in Figure 1B, respectively).
+While the Aridity SNPs do have strong associations with latitude (5th row in Figure 1B), they show very weak associations with the beginning of frost-free period, elevation, and frost-free period (3rd, 4th, and last row in Figure 1B, respectively).
 Thus, interpretation of the environmental drivers of selection based on associations with PC3 would have been very different from the univariate associations.

-Visualization of multivariate allele associations
+Interpretation of multivariate allele associations